alexchandler100/BerryTreeGame/README.md

 localhost:8910

 If localhost:8910 gets messed up somehow just change 8910 to 8911 or anything really (just run both lines of code with the new server number).

+Note: You should set your monitor refresh rate to 60hz.
+If it is faster than this, the update function will run twice the normal speed and the game will be almost unplayable (this seems to be an issue with phaser 3).